 - Add garlic, ginger, spices and lentils and stir until fragrant, about 2-3 minutes.

-- Add stock, coconut milk, sweet potato and tin tomatoes and stir.
+Add stock, coconut milk, sweet potato, tin tomatoes and stir.

-- Bring to the boil, reduce heat and simmer for 20 minutes.
+Bring to the boil, reduce heat and simmer for 30 minutes with the lid on.
 Keep topping with liquid if runnier curry is desired.

-- Add the zucchini and broccoli and simmer a further 10 - 15 minutes, or until all vegetables are soft.
+Add the zucchini and broccoli and simmer a further 10 - 15 minutes, lid off, until all vegetables are soft.